Skip to main content

 Sleepiness, or feeling tired, is a common side effect of taking Austedo for Huntington’s disease.
 It can affect your ability to think, focus, or react.

-If you’re feeling tired, make sure to listen to your body and know what its limits are.
-For instance, avoid driving or operating other forms of heavy machinery if the medication is making you sleepy.
+If you’re feeling tired, make sure to listen to your body and respect what its limits are.
+For instance, avoid driving or doing other attention-oriented tasks if the medication is making you sleepy.

 It’s also best to avoid drinking alcohol or taking other medications that cause sleepiness, such as opioids and benzodiazepines, while taking Austedo.
 These combinations can drain your energy levels even more.